History of Unitarianism: Socinian influence

 Fausto Sozzini had died on the road, after expulsion from Kraków, Poland on 4 March 1604, but the Racovian Academy and printing press continued till 1639, exerting influence in England via the Netherlands.

-The vogue of Socinian views, typified by men like Lucius Cary, 2nd Viscount Falkland and Chillingworth, led to the abortive fourth canon of 1640 against Socinian books.
+The popularity of Socinian views, typified by men such as Lucius Cary, 2nd Viscount Falkland and Chillingworth, led to the abortive fourth canon of 1640 against Socinian books.
 The ordinance of 1648 made denial of the Trinity a capital offence, but it remained a dead letter, Cromwell intervening in the cases of Paul Best (1590–1657) and John Biddle (1616–1662).

-In 1652–1654 and 1658–1662 Biddle held a Socinian conventicle in London; in addition to his own writings he reprinted (1651) and translated (1652) the Racovian Catechism, and the Life of Socinus (1653).
+In 1652–1654 and 1658–1662, Biddle held a Socinian conventicle in London.
+In addition to his own writings, he reprinted (1651) and translated (1652) the Racovian Catechism, and the Life of Socinus (1653).
 His disciple Thomas Firmin (1632–1697), mercer and philanthropist, and friend of John Tillotson, adopted the more Sabellian views of Stephen Nye (1648–1719), a clergyman.
 Firmin promoted a remarkable series of controversial tracts (1690–1699).

-In England the Socinian controversy, initiated by Biddle, preceded the Arian controversy initiated by Samuel Clarke's Scripture Doctrine of the Trinity (1712), although John Knowles was an Arian lay preacher at Chester in 1650.
-Arian or semi-Arian views had much vogue during the 18th century, both in the Church and among dissenters.
+In England, the Socinian controversy initiated by Biddle preceded the Arian controversy initiated by Samuel Clarke's Scripture Doctrine of the Trinity (1712), although John Knowles was an Arian lay preacher at Chester in 1650.
+Arian or semi-Arian views had great popularity during the 18th century, both in the Church and among dissenters.

 "Unitarian" 1673

-The word Unitarian had been circulating in private letters in England, in reference to imported copies of such publications as the Library of the Polish Brethren who are called Unitarians (1665), Henry Hedworth was the first to use the word "Unitarian" in print in English (1673), and the word first appears in a title in Stephen Nye's A brief history of the Unitarians, called also Socinians (1687).
+The word Unitarian had been circulating in private letters in England, in reference to imported copies of such publications as the Library of the Polish Brethren who are called Unitarians (1665); Henry Hedworth was the first to use the word "Unitarian" in print in English (1673), and the word first appears in a title in Stephen Nye's A brief history of the Unitarians, called also Socinians (1687).
 It was construed in a broad sense to cover all who, with whatever differences, held to the unipersonality of the Divine Being.
 Firmin later had a project of Unitarian societies "within the Church".

 Act of Toleration 1689

-The first preacher to describe himself as Unitarian was Thomas Emlyn (1663–1741) who gathered a London congregation in 1705.
+The first preacher to describe himself as Unitarian was Thomas Emlyn (1663–1741), who gathered a London congregation in 1705.
 This was contrary to the Act of Toleration 1689, which excluded all who should preach or write against the Trinity.

-In 1689 Presbyterians and Independents had coalesced, agreeing to drop both names and to support a common fund.
-The union in the London fund was ruptured in 1693; in course of time differences in the administration of the two funds led to the attaching of the Presbyterian name to theological liberals, though many of the older Unitarian chapels were Independent foundations, and at least half of the Presbyterian chapels (of 1690–1710) came into the hands of Congregationalists.
+In 1689, Presbyterians and Independents had coalesced, agreeing to drop both names and to support a common fund.
+The union in the London fund was ruptured in 1693.
+Over time, differences in the administration of the two funds led to the attaching of the Presbyterian name to theological liberals, though many of the older Unitarian chapels were Independent foundations, and at least half of the Presbyterian chapels (of 1690–1710) came into the hands of Congregationalists.